buildpacks/docs/content/docs/using-pack/building-app.md

 $ pack build my-app:my-tag --env-file ./my-env-file
 ```

-The `--env-file` parameter must be a path to a file where each line is one of
+The `--env-file` parameter must be a path to a file where each line is one of the following:

-- `VARIABLE=VALUE`, or
+- `VARIABLE=VALUE`
 - `VARIABLE`, where the value of `VARIABLE` will be taken from the current environment

 > Multiple environment variables can be specified by supplying variables on each line of the file.